Skip to content

 What are the magic bytes for .bash files?

-The magic bytes for BASH files are 23 21 2F at byte offset 0.
-These bytes uniquely identify the file format regardless of the file extension.
+The magic bytes for BASH (.bash) files are 23 21 2F at byte offset 0.
+These bytes identify the file format more reliably than the extension alone.

 How do I validate a .bash file?